6 Solutions to Marriage Problems After Retirement

 While you were busy working in the office, your partner was at home.
 The responsibilities were equally divided, and life was going on smoothly.

 However, post-retirement, you will find yourself doing nothing.
-You would want to spend a lot of time with your spouse, but they’re yet involved in the daily routine like before.
+You would want to spend a lot of time with your spouse, but they’re still involved in the daily routine like before.

-This might give you a notion that your partner has got no time for you.
+This might give you the notion that your partner has got no time for you.

 The solution to this problem would be to take up certain responsibilities from your partner and help them out.